Jvk1166z/kingpin/README.md

 &nbsp;
 &nbsp;

-**If** you do get stopped by transit cops or whatever, please be nice to them. **AND DON'T RUN!** They're just doing their jobs, and if you are a decent human being, they likely will not do anything to you.
+**If** you do get stopped by transit cops or any authority figure whatsoever, please be nice to them. **AND DON'T RUN!** They're just doing their jobs, and if you are a decent human being, they likely will not do anything to you.
 They may ask you to remove your sticker, or destroy your spares.
 If they do ask you to do this, **DO IT!**

 And hey, while you're at it, why not give the cops a sticker too and invite them.
 How fucking top of a meme would that be if they joined?
 Remember, we're in it for the fun, and we're in it for the experiment of seeing how well these codes spread.
 Not to take down the man or whatever dumb shit people might assume this is about!